 There are frequent plots of someone released from asylums who slips back into their old ways or else encounters supernatural/fantastical happenings and cannot be sure if they are relapsing.
 These plot devices are numerous and there is little point in recounting them.
 Moreover, they are concerned with asylum inmates as opposed to the institution, which we are discussing here.

 Asylums are also places where psychiatrists can be found engaged in unorthodox experiments.
 The Star Trek episode Dagger of the Mind (1966) is set at an intergalactic institution for the criminally insane and concerns a doctor who is conducting experiments with a device that blanks people’s memories.
-The Dead Pit (1989) features a doctor creating zombies in an abandoned wing of an asylum, Asylum of the Damned (2003) features a psychiatrist feeding patients’ souls to a demon.
+Both The Dead Pit (1989) and Insanitarium (2008) feature doctors creating zombies in asylums, while Asylum of the Damned (2003) features a psychiatrist feeding patients’ souls to a demon.

 The German Expressionist classic The Cabinet of Dr Caligari (1919) is set in a surreal world of distorted sets before a twist ending reveals that this was a delusion being had by a man who is a patient in an asylum and that the sinister hypnotist is his doctor.
 Variations on this twist appear in A Page of Madness (1926), Identity (2003), The 4th Dimension (2006), Shutter Island (2010) and The Ward (2010).